5 Onboarding Tips to Boost Employee Engagement and Retention

 Involve senior leadership

 Even if you do everything you can to wrap up the boring stuff like paperwork, IT, and tours during the pre-boarding phase, chances are that the employee’s first day on the job will still be packed with the mundane.
+What’s often lacking during that period is one crucial ingredient — inspiration.

 That’s easily fixed when you involve a senior manager in the onboarding process.
-CEOs, VPs, and departments heads are in the best position to talk to employees about the company’s vision and goals and to walk them through the finer points of company culture.
+CEOs, VPs, and department heads are in the best position to talk to employees about the company’s vision and goals and to walk them through the finer points of company culture.

 Onboard for engagement and success